-Emotional development refers to the processing of different emotions as well as the child’s ability to motivate themselves.
-It also involves the child’s ability to identify and deal with emotions in themself and in others.
+Emotional development refers to the processing of different emotions, as well as children’s ability to motivate themselves.
+It also involves children’s ability to identify and deal with their own emotions and the emotions of others.

-The development of independence involves a child’s ability to do practical little things for themselves.
+The development of independence involves children’s ability to do practical little things for themselves.

 This involves the development of control over the fine muscles in a child’s fingers.
-It also involves the working together, and coordination of the hands and eyes.
+It also involves the co-ordination of the hands and eyes.

-Social development involves a baby’s ability to enter into interaction with other people, sustain interaction with others, be involved in close relationships and to adapt to the demands and expectations of their society.
+Social development involves children’s ability to interact with other people, sustain interaction with others, be involved in close relationships and adapting to the demands and expectations of their society.

-This involves the ability of a child’s brain to process information that has been received from the sensory receptors in their ears.
+This involves the ability of children’s brains to process information that has been received from the sensory receptors in their ears.

-Language comprehension refers to a child’s ability to connect meaning to speech sounds.
+Language comprehension refers to child’s ability to connect meaning to speech sounds.